Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 1. A pull request is submitted
 2. Core team members will review and test the pull request (usually within a week)
-3. After a majority of the core team approves your pull request:
+3. After a member of the core team approves your pull request:
     * If your pull request is considered an improvement or enhancement the project owner will have 1 day to veto or approve your pull request.
     * If your pull request is considered a new feature the project owner will have 1 week to veto or approve your pull request.
 4. If any feedback is given we expect a response within 1 week or we may decide to close the PR.